unraid/docs/docs/legacy/FAQ/usb-flash-drive-preparation.md

 **1. Plug in your USB Flash drive and format it using Disk Utility.**

-- Open Disk Utility (Applications -\> Utilities-\> Disk Utility) and choose your device from the list on the left - note: In recent versions of macOS you will need to select View \> Show All Devices.
+- Open Disk Utility (Applications → Utilities → Disk Utility) and choose your device from the list on the left - note: In recent versions of macOS you will need to select View → Show All Devices.
   Please make sure to read carefully to know when to select "Device" or "Partition"
 - Select Partition